The Ebony Horse: Germany

 The Brothers Grimm also collected and published a German variant titled Vom Schreiner und Drechsler ("Of The Carpenter and The Turner"; or "The Maker and the Turner").
 This story was published in the first edition of their collection, in 1812, with numbering KHM 77, but omitted from the definitive edition.

 A variant exists in the newly discovered collection of Bavarian folk and fairy tales of Franz Xaver von Schönwerth, titled The Flying Trunk (German: Das fliegende Kästchen).

 In a variant collected from Oldenburg by jurist Ludwig Strackerjan (de), Vom Königssohn, der fliegen gelernt hatte ("About a King's Son who learned to fly"), each of the king's sons learn a trade: one becomes a metalsmith and the other a carpenter.
 The first one builds a fish of silver and the second fashions a pair of wooden wings.
 He later uses the wings to fly to another realm, where he convinces a sheltered princess he is the Archangel Gabriel.

 Italy

 Ignaz and Joseph Zingerle collected a variant from Merano, titled Die zwei Künstler ("The Two Craftsmen"), wherein a goldsmith and a fortune-teller compete to see who can craft a fine work: the goldsmith some gold fishes and the fortuneteller a pair of wooden wings.

 Hungary

+According to the Hungarian Folktale Catalogue (MNK), tale type 575, A repülő királyfi ("The Flying Prince"), registers few variants in Hungary.

 Journalist Elek Benedek collected a Hungarian tale titled A Szárnyas Királyfi ("The Winged Prince").
 In this story, the king traps his daughter in the tower, but a prince visits her every night with a pair of wings.